 Article 22 on civil liability would run the risk of unduly interfering with the established principles of national civil law, undermining its consistency.
 Experience with the General Data Protection Regulation (GDPR) shows how important it is to take care to avoid conflicts between EU and national regulation.
-While the GDPR has been applicable since May 2018, many essential questions on civil liability under Art.
-82 of the GDPR remain unresolved, as the Court of Justice of the EU has to deal with many requests for preliminary rulings concerning Art.
-82 GDPR.
+While the GDPR has been applicable since May 2018, many essential questions on civil liability under Article 82 of the GDPR remain unresolved, as the Court of Justice of the EU has to deal with many requests for preliminary rulings concerning Article 82 of the GDPR.